The Electric State (film)

 The Electric State is a 2025 American science fiction action-adventure film produced and directed by Anthony and Joe Russo.
 Its screenplay by Christopher Markus and Stephen McFeely is loosely based on the 2018 illustrated novel by Simon Stålenhag.
 The film stars Millie Bobby Brown, Chris Pratt, Ke Huy Quan (in a dual role), Jason Alexander, Woody Harrelson, Anthony Mackie, Brian Cox, Jenny Slate, Giancarlo Esposito and Stanley Tucci.

 Plans for a film adaptation were announced in 2017, with Andy Muschietti.
 The Russo brothers signed on to direct in December 2020.
 Universal Pictures acquired the distribution rights before Netflix took over the rights in June 2022.
 Much of the cast was revealed between June 2022 and November 2024, with filming taking place in Atlanta, Georgia in fall 2022.
 With a reported budget of $320 million, it is one of the most expensive films ever made.

-The Electric State had its world premiere on February 24, 2025, at Grauman's Egyptian Theatre, in Los Angeles, California, and was released on Netflix on March 14, to negative reviews from critics.
+The Electric State premiered at Grauman's Egyptian Theatre in Los Angeles on February 24, 2025, and was released on Netflix on March 14.
+It received negative reviews from critics, who criticized the plot and unfaithfulness to the original source material, although the visual effects and action sequences were praised.

 Plot

 In an alternate 1990, a war between humans and robots has left the world in disarray.
 With the help of Sentre CEO Ethan Skate, who developed Neurocaster technology that allowed humans to upload their minds into drone robots, humanity managed to win the war, while robots were banished to the Exclusion Zone.
 However, the success of this technology meant many people opted to live their virtual lives in a semi-vegetative state while drones did most of the work.

 In 1994, teenager Michelle lives with her deadbeat foster dad Ted.
 Years earlier, she was involved in a car crash along with her family, in which her parents and brother reportedly perished, and has since lived with a succession of foster families.
 Michelle is also having trouble at school due to her refusal to use Neurocaster technology to participate in virtual classes.

-One day, the sentient robot Cosmo - a robot character of the cartoon of the same name which Michelle's declared-deceased younger brother Christopher, who was a child prodigy, watched - finds Michelle.
+One day, the sentient robot Cosmo – a robot character of the cartoon of the same name which Michelle's declared-deceased younger brother Christopher, who was a child prodigy, watched – finds Michelle.
 He is only able to communicate using gestures and a limited set of pre-recorded words, but manages to convince her that he is controlled by Christopher.
 Michelle and Cosmo set out across a dystopian landscape to find him by first finding Dr. Clark Amherst, the doctor who confirmed Christopher's death.
 Along the way, they encounter Keats, a veteran, and Herman, a sentient robot who is able to take on multiple forms.
-Together, they eventually meet up with a band of robots in the Exclusion Zone, led by Mr. Peanut.
+Together, they eventually meet up with a band of robots in the Exclusion Zone led by Mr. Peanut.